FuelLabs/sway-applications/vault/SPECIFICATION.md

 ### `total_assets()`

-1. Returns the total amount of asset that is managed by vault
+1. Returns the total amount of the asset that is managed by the vault

 ## Diagrams